 Treatments For Degenerative Myelopathy In Dogs

-New therapies and treatments are still being researched, though none have yet been proven to reduce the effects of degenerative myelopathy in dogs.
-Your veterinarian will be able to give you the best recommendations for continued treatment and care for your dog’s individual needs.
+New therapies and treatments are still being researched, though none have yet been proven to stop the progress of degenerative myelopathy in dogs.
+Your vet will be able to give you the best recommendations for continued treatment and care for your dog’s individual needs.